Life moves to its own rhythms on the gorgeous beaches of Zanzibar off the coast of Tanzania. Paul Biris/Getty Images

 13. Lake Tanganyika

-On the country’s western frontier, Lake Tanganyika is the largest freshwater lake and the second-deepest lake in the world, supporting a vast local fishing industry across Tanzania and into Zambia, Burundi and the Democratic Republic of Congo.
-Aboard a dhow, expect a truly dreamy ride across its waters, as the sun sets over the horizon and the calm breezes carry you along.
-In the lakeside town of Kigoma, you can visit the fish market or get out for a day of scuba diving; we recommend checking into Lake Tanganyika Hotel, right on the shore.
-And if you want to be surrounded by the vast lake, Lupita Island boasts luxury accommodations plus excursions to go snorkeling, hiking, kayaking, swimming or fishing.
+On the country’s western frontier, Lake Tanganyika is the world's second-largest freshwater lake, and the second-deepest lake on the planet, supporting a vast local fishing industry across Tanzania and into Zambia, Burundi and the Democratic Republic of Congo.
+Board a dhow for a memorable ride across its lilting waters, as the sun sets gently over the horizon and calm breezes whisper along the lakeshore.

 Explore related stories